Pool Lifeguard Courses Near You | Royal Life Saving Australia

 How is the pool lifeguard training delivered?

-- Theory components that build your understanding of safety, risk, supervision, communication and emergency procedures
+• Theory sessions covering aquatic safety, risk management, supervision, communication and emergency procedures

-- Use of current rescue, first aid and resuscitation equipment to consolidate your learning
+• Hands-on training using current rescue, first aid and resuscitation equipment

-Click here to learn more about the manual and purchase the eBook version, or you can purchase a hardcopy through your local Royal Life Saving State and Territory Member Organisations (STMOs).
+To learn more or purchase the eBook, click here.
+Hard copy editions are available through your local Royal Life Saving State and Territory Member Organisations (STMOs).

-Find a pool lifeguard course in your state or region
+Find a pool lifeguard course in your state, territory, or region

 Frequently asked questions about pool lifeguard courses